InsightSoftwareConsortium/GetYourBrainTogether/HCK02_2023_Allen_Institute_Hybrid/README.md

     - Can be executed across many environments
     - [ ] Provided in a
       published [singularity](https://sylabs.io/guides/2.6/user-guide/introduction.html) image
-- [ ] Can be executed by an independent analyst on the BIL
+- [ ] Can be executed by an independent analyst

 The primary goals for this hackathon is to ensure that everyone's code can run on the dataset provided and can be replicated.